Vidocq (2001 film): Plot

-In 1830 Paris, private investigator Eugène Vidocq pursues a strange man who is wearing a cowl and a mirrored mask.
-The man lures Vidocq into a furnace room at a glass factory, and after a long fight, pushes him into the furnace.
+In 1830 Paris, private investigator Eugène Vidocq pursues the Alchemist, a man wearing a cowl and a mirrored mask.
+The Alchemist lures Vidocq into a furnace room at a glass factory, and during a fight, pushes him into the furnace.
 Hanging onto the ledge, Vidocq asks him to reveal his face.
-The masked man obliges, and Vidocq lets go, falling into the fire.
+The Alchemist obliges, and Vidocq lets go, falling into the fire.

-Journalist Étienne Boisset goes to Vidocq's colleague, René Nimier, asking for background to help write Vidocq's biography.
+Journalist Étienne Boisset goes to Vidocq's colleague, René Nimier, asking for help writing Vidocq's biography.
 Boisset states that he plans to find Vidocq's murderer.
-Nimier tells him that Lautrennes, Paris' chief of police, asked the pair to investigate the deaths of Belmont and Veraldi, the owners of a cannon factory.
-Lautrennes believes this is an attempt to undermine the French military in an unstable political climate.
-Belmont and Veraldi had died in a lightning strike, but during the investigation, Vidocq and Nimier see the powder on a factory worker's clothes catch fire.
-They interrogate the servant responsible for maintaining Belmont's and Veraldi's suits, who confesses that he received a letter, with cash, ordering him not to clean their jackets.
-The investigators realize that the lightning would need to be attracted to the men and find metallic pins, decorated with monkey heads, inserted into their hats.
+Lautrennes, Paris's chief of police, asked Nimier and Vidocq to investigate the deaths of Belmont and Veraldi, the owners of a cannon factory.
+Lautrennes believed this had been an attempt to undermine the French military in an unstable political climate.
+Belmont and Veraldi had died in a lightning strike, but during the investigation, Vidocq and Nimier saw the powder on a factory worker's clothes catch fire.
+The servant responsible for maintaining Belmont's and Veraldi's suits confessed to having received a letter, with cash, ordering him not to clean their jackets.
+Realizing that the lightning would need to be attracted to the men, the investigators found metallic pins inserted into the victims' hats.

-Lautrennes orders one of his men, Tauzet, to investigate Vidocq's death.
-For his part, Boisset sneaks into Nimier's office and retrieves the monkey-head pins.
+Lautrennes orders officer Tauzet to investigate Vidocq's death.
+Meanwhile, Boisset sneaks into Nimier's office and retrieves the pins.
 He traces the design to Preah, a dancer in a brothel, and Vidocq's lover.
-She tells him that Vidocq also tracked her down, and that she told Vidocq that she received a letter, with cash, asking her to put the pins in the hats.
-She also reveals that the letter included a third target – Ernest Lafitte, owner of an orphanage.
-Preah says that Vidocq rushed to save Lafitte, but the masked murderer got there first.
-Vidocq pursued the murderer, who seemed to possess magical powers and a mask made from a strange reflective surface.
+Vidocq also tracked down Preah, who had received a letter, with cash, asking her to put the pins in the hats.
+The letter included a third target – Ernest Lafitte, owner of an orphanage.
+Vidocq rushed to save Lafitte, but the Alchemist got there first.
+Vidocq pursued him, who seemed to possess magical powers.